rishabh-khurana/Task-Manager/README.md

 Runs the main.js file on [http://localhost:4000](http://localhost:4000).<br />
 The main.js file is an API which is connected to the database and runs all queries requested by the client side running on [http://localhost:3000](http://localhost:3000)

+This command should be run in the project directory inside the src/ folder as follows:
+`/Desktop/Task-Manager/src$ node main.js
+listening on port 4000
+Connected to database
+User table is created.
+Task table is created.
+`

+## Additional Scripts

 In the project directory, you can also run: